-- i.
-Provisioning of the web-based MSBase and MGBase Registries and the locally installed MSBase Data-entry Software (MDS), and to provide operational and administrative support, enabling Centers and their Principal Investigators to conduct analyses and studies using the MSBase/MGBase Registry Platform. - ii.
+- Provisioning of the web-based MSBase and MGBase Registries and compatible data entry systems and to provide operational and administrative support, enabling Centers and their Principal Investigators to conduct analyses and studies using the MSBase/MGBase Registry Platform. - ii.
 System development and testing to ensure quality of Services provided in accordance with i) above. - iii.
 Maintenance and care of registry platforms. - iv.
 Transfer of data to third parties as part of any research project or other relevant data sharing initiative that the Data Controller wishes to pursue, as further instructed on a case-by-case basis in relation to the specific recipient and purpose of the transfer.